almovidhussaini/babylonclone/x/checkpointing/README.md

 The BLS signature scheme is chosen to keep the checkpoints verifiable and succinct, as it enables the aggregation of signatures.
-To that end, each validator needs to maintain a BLS key pair and register the BLS public key on ybtc.
+To that end, each validator needs to maintain a BLS key pair and register the BLS public key on Babylon.
 Validators use their BLS private key to sign over the block ID of the last block of the epoch and submit their signature through an ABCI++ vote extension interface.